lina2360/HiSeqGan/README.md

 - _Compare the accuracy of Naive Bayes, RNN, HiSeqGAN for time series data prediction_
 - _From cluster prediction to actual value prediction_
 ### Prerequisites
-Please download this repository and put the data in `./raw/data` folder.
+Please download this repository and put the data in the `./raw/data` folder.

 ### Step 1 : Abstraction: Abstracting High Dimensional Data with Symbolic Labels using unsupervised clustering GHSOM

 - Execute the following command to transform data from high-dimensional data into hierarchical data, and label each cluster according to its position in each layer.
-Then generate cluster seqence base on `$index` and `$date_column`.
+Then generate cluster sequence base on `$index` and `$date_column`.
   - __tau1__ : Which represents the same-layer SOM map similarity.
   - __tau2__ : The depth of the GHSOM structure.
   - __data__ : Set the data name which map the ***.csv*** file in raw-data folder.